wiskky/devops-lifecycle/README.md

 -	Uniform environments using Infrastructure as Code (IaC)

 ## DevOps Lifecycle Stages
-- Planning: Use agile methods and collaboration to set project goals, specifications, and timelines.
+- **Planning**: Use agile methods and collaboration to set project goals, specifications, and timelines.
-- Development: Apply coding best practices and version control systems when writing and managing code.
+- **Development**: Apply coding best practices and version control systems when writing and managing code.
-- Building: Use automated build tools to compile code and create build artifacts.
+- **Building**: Use automated build tools to compile code and create build artifacts.
-- Testing: Implement both automated and manual testing to confirm the security, functionality, and quality of the code.
+- **Testing**: Implement both automated and manual testing to confirm the security, functionality, and quality of the code.
-- Release: Tag versions and ensure builds are stable and compliant before deploying them to production.
+- **Release**: Tag versions and ensure builds are stable and compliant before deploying them to production.
-- Deployment: Move verified code into the production environment automatically or manually, minimizing downtime.
+- **Deployment**: Move verified code into the production environment automatically or manually, minimizing downtime.
-- Operations: Manage configurations, services, and infrastructure to ensure system performance and reliability.
+- **Operations**: Manage configurations, services, and infrastructure to ensure system performance and reliability.
-- Monitoring: Continuously check system performance and user experience, gathering data for proactive improvements.
+- **Monitoring**: Continuously observe system performance and user experience, collecting data for proactive improvements.
+Monitoring – Continuously observe system performance and user experience, collecting data for proactive improvements.